Checkered Flag (album)

-Checkered Flag is the third studio album of surf music by surf music pioneer Dick Dale and his Del-Tones, released in 1963.
-This is Dale's first entry into the "Hot Rod" style of surf music, which The Beach Boys, among others, were beginning to perform and record.
-Here the style shifts somewhat and features slightly altered beats and some added sounds to give the impression of the energy of Hot-rodding (this is not always the case though).
-The majority of the songs on this album are titled with themes of racing and Hot-rodding.
-Dale's next album Mr. Eliminator is basically a follow-up to this, featuring more surf songs of Hot-Rod nature.
+Checkered Flag is the third studio album by Dick Dale and his Del-Tones, released in 1963.
+This was Dale's first entry into hot rod rock, which The Beach Boys, among others, were beginning to perform and record.
+Here, the style shifts somewhat and features slightly altered beats and some added sounds to give the impression of the energy of Hot-rodding (this is not always the case though).
+Dale's next album Mr. Eliminator is a follow-up to this, featuring more hot rod songs.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated December 14, 1963, peaking at No. 106 during an eleven-week run on the chart.